BLuckoo/surfs_up/README.md

 The analysis also collected data with regards to precipitation for the months of June and December for the years of 2010 to 2017.

-- The precipiation results shows that for June the average precipitation was 0.136 inches and that 75% of the time, the precipitation was lower than 0.12 inches.
+- The precipitation results shows that for June the average precipitation was 0.136 inches and that 75% of the time, the precipitation was lower than 0.12 inches.
 - The statistical indicators for June precipitation is shown below:
 <p align="center">
 <img src="https://github.com/BLuckoo/surfs_up/blob/main/jun_prcp_stats.PNG">
 </p>

-- The precipiation results shows that for December the average precipitation was 0.217 inches and that 75% of the time, the precipitation was lower than 0.15 inches.
+- The precipitation results shows that for December the average precipitation was 0.217 inches and that 75% of the time, the precipitation was lower than 0.15 inches.
 - The statistical indicators for December precipitation is shown below:
 <p align="center">
 <img src="https://github.com/BLuckoo/surfs_up/blob/main/dec_prcp_stats.PNG">